History Files Nav bar

 Natakamani

 Kush continues for several centuries but little information exists on it.
-While earlier Kush had used Egyptian hieroglyphics, Meroë had developed a new script and began to write in the Meroitic language, which has yet to be fully deciphered.
-The state seems to have prospered, trading with its neighbours and continuing to build monuments and tombs.
+While earlier Kush had used Egyptian hieroglyphics, The inhabitants of Meroë develop a new script and begin to write in the Meroitic language, which has yet to be fully deciphered.
+The state seems to prosper, trading with its neighbours and continuing to build monuments and tombs.

 Arikhankharer